-Southern Thailand is gifted by the presence of an astonishing number of islands off its coasts.
+Southern Thailand is blessed with an astonishing number of islands off its coasts.
 From tiny rocks to inhabitable larger pieces of land emerging from the surface of the Andaman Sea, islands – and above all, tropical islands – have always been perceived positively in our collective imagination.
-The sensation of freedom, escaping from the crowd, and exoticism are some of the reasons why tropical islands are so popular nowadays.
+They offer a sense of freedom, escaping from the crowd, and exoticism.

-Phuket – the largest island in Thailand – still offers the sensations mentioned above, but its fast development through the last 20 years undoubtedly made it lose some of its idyllic atmosphere; nevertheless, many smaller islands around Phuket still offer a real feeling of evasion from our modern world.
-Discover below the best islands around Phuket, each of which has its own personality and is certainly worth a visit if you come by Phuket.
+Phuket – the largest island in Thailand – still offers the sensations mentioned above, but its fast development through the last several decades undoubtedly made it lose some of its idyllic vibes.
+Even so, many smaller islands around Phuket still offer a real feeling of evasion from our modern world.
+Below are the best islands around Phuket, each with its own personality and certainly worth a visit if you come by Phuket.

 - Phuket FantaSea Cultural Theme Park